 With the first day of school quickly approaching, I am energetic and enthusiastic to work at a school that seeks to train students to serve others.
 That said, I know that this is no simple pursuit, as I am reminded of Martin Luther’s famous saying “Incurvatus in se”(Curved inward on oneself).
 Luther aptly points out that people are naturally unable to see beyond themselves.
 In other words, even when we think we are serving, we often have selfish motives that blind us.
 As a result, I find encouragement in John 15:5 when Jesus says, “Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.”
 (ESV) Therefore, it is Christ and Christ alone who holds the key to teaching us joyful service to God and man, curving us away from ourselves.

 As we embark on this voyage together, I look forward to talking with each of you, whether it be by phone, email, or a conversation in my office.
 While investing in students’ lives over the years, I have learned that the most lasting, significant influence on the student has always been when the family, school, and church work together to convey a consistent and clear embodiment of God’s Word.
 It is in this spirit that I encourage you to feel welcome to reach out to me in the coming days and throughout the school year, as we seek to achieve the mission of Covenant High School.

 For the Latest News About Covenant High School Click Here.

 Pictures from the Great Britain Trip

-For the pictures, click here.
+For the pictures, found on the CHS Facebook page, click here.